papatangosierra/susurrus/README.md

 Owing to the nature of web browser audio, you will not be able to hear any pings until you send a ping yourself.

 Give feedback to Paul.
-If you're using Untitled Timer App right now, you know how to contact him.
+If you're using Untitled Timer App right now, you either know how to contact him or you know someone who does.